bcgov/devops-platform-workshops/openshift-201/network-policy.md

 By using network policies declarative YAML this code becomes part of your application, ensuring the consistency of “single source of truth” from your codebase.

 **Note:** The BC Gov OpenShift clusters are configured with OVN-kubernetes networking.
 In Silver and Gold clusters Egress Network Policies are not enforced.
-It's good to understand the options but we currently can't lab and test Egress configurations.

 ## Lab Prep